AI Implementation

 8. Support logs interaction in CRM

-Custom application / workflow that can be created in days (not weeks / months)
+Custom application/workflow that can be created in days

 Processing: